From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Setup

-We adopt Qwen3-4B as our backbone LLM for its optimal balance between parameter efficiency and advanced reasoning capabilities in coding tasks.
+\textbf{Models.} We adopt Qwen3-4B as our backbone LLM for its optimal balance between parameter efficiency and advanced reasoning capabilities in coding tasks.
 To construct the reasoning datasets detailed in Sections~\ref{sec:sft_data_curation} and~\ref{sec:preference_data_curation}, we employ DeepSeek-R1-0528 as the teacher LLM.
-For reward evaluation during RL training and within our filtering and evaluation protocols, GPT-OSS-120B (configured with high reasoning effort) is selected to serve as the default LLM-as-a-Judge and sample specification generator.
-Furthermore, built upon the Qwen3-4B, we provide a comparative analysis of several SOTA LLMs under zero-shot settings, alongside a performance evaluation of various post-training methods, as presented in Section~\ref{rq:0shot}.
+For reward assessment during RL training, as well as in our LLM-judge-based filtering and evaluation protocols, GPT-OSS-120B, configured with high reasoning effort, is selected as the default judge LLM and sample specification generator.
+Furthermore, we present a comparative analysis of several general-purpose LLMs and specialized VD LLMs under zero-shot settings, along with a comprehensive evaluation of various post-training methods built upon Qwen3-4B, as detailed in Section~\ref{rq:0shot}.